Skip to main content

 4. Host cleanup: Close heavy apps, pause large downloads, and disable overlay tools.
 If logcat shows memory pressure, reduce emulator resolution.

 5. Power plan: Set the host to high-performance mode to avoid throttling during sessions.
-This mirrors tips in install Android emulator using remote desktop (iOS method).
+This mirrors tips in Android emulator via remote desktop on iOS.

 Signed IPA Fixes

 1. Re-sign: Expired or bad certificates cause crashes.
-Follow complete guide to sideloading Android emulator IPA files on iOS to re-sign cleanly.
+Follow sideload an Android emulator IPA on iOS to re-sign cleanly.

 2. Permissions audit: Reinstall and check microphone, network, and storage permissions.
 Missing entitlements can crash on access.